-Parks and open spaces are an essential part of the complex interactions between growth, our day-today life and conserving nature.
-They are places recognized for supporting biodiversity and increasing our climate resilience by reducing vulnerabilities and risk to severe weather events and long-term climate effects.
+Parks and open spaces are an essential part of the complex interactions between growth, our day-to-day life and conserving nature.
+They are places recognized for supporting biodiversity and increasing our climate resiliency by reducing vulnerabilities and risk to severe weather events and long-term climate effects.